influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/manage/security/introduction-to-auth.md

 ---
-title: Get started with authentication and authorization
+title: Introduction to authentication and authorization
 description: >
   Learn the basics of managing authentication and authorization in InfluxDB Enterprise.
 menu:
   enterprise_influxdb_1_9:
-    name: Get started with authentication and authorization
+    name: Introduction to authentication and authorization
-    parent: Manage security
+    parent: Manage users and permissions
 weight: 30
 related:
   - /enterprise_influxdb/v1.9/guides/fine-grained-authorization/